|

 Student wellbeing is integral to Catholic schools.
-It is vital to ensure that our children feel secure, emotionally connected and supported.
+Ensuring that our children feel secure, emotionally connected and supported is vital.
 Wellbeing is a recognised part of our Australian Curriculum, with a focus on the development of personal and social capabilities.
-These capabilities centre on students developing an understanding of themselves and others, and learning to manage their relationships and wellbeing in an effective manner.
+These capabilities centre on students developing an understanding of themselves and others and learning to manage their relationships and wellbeing effectively.

 It is well established that when students feel emotionally and socially capable, this enhances their motivation to reach their full potential and to attain high standards in their academic learning (Melbourne Declaration on Educational Goals for Young Australians, MCEETYA, 2008).

-An additional key component of student wellbeing is to ensure students at St Joseph’s are safe and protected from harm.
+A key component of student wellbeing is ensuring students at St Joseph’s are safe and protected from harm.
 Student Protection is integral to learning and teaching.
-The rights of safety, security and nurture underpin students’ capacity for learning and maximise the potential for personal development, which ultimately enhances wellbeing and life opportunities.
+The rights of safety, security and nurture underpin students’ capacity for learning and maximise the potential for personal development, ultimately enhancing wellbeing and life opportunities.

-All staff participate in regular and on-going student protection professional learning to assist them to understand their roles and responsibilities and to respond appropriately to student protection concerns.
+All staff participate in regular and ongoing student protection professional learning to assist them in understanding their roles and responsibilities and to respond appropriately to student protection concerns.

 All volunteers are required to complete student protection training.
 Please click here to complete.